LKchemposer/dsp/statistics/8-3-scoring.md

 ![alt text](https://github.com/LKchemposer/dsp/blob/master/img/CI_vs_lam_game_sims.png)

 The estimation method is biased because the RMSE is largely positive and is significant (33% of `lam`).
-Moreover, as value of `lam` increases, SE and CI increase; our estimate of λ becomes more variable and less reliable.
+Moreover, as value of `lam` increases, SE and CI increase; as the true goal-scoring rate increases, our estimate of it becomes more variable and less reliable.